xairy/raw-gadget/README.md

 Once the setup is done, you can try running the provided [examples](/examples).

-See [Raw Gadget on Raspberry Pi](/docs/setup_raspberry-pi.md) for end-to-end instructions on how to set up Raw Gadget on a Raspberry Pi board.
+See [Raw Gadget on Raspberry Pi](/docs/setup_raspberry-pi.md) for the end-to-end instructions on how to set up Raw Gadget on a Raspberry Pi board.

+Refer to [API usage](#api-usage) for the guidance on how to use Raw Gadget as a part of your project.

 ## Building